Laura190/ImageAnalysisWorksheets/CountingAndMeasuringObjects/CountingAndMeasuringObjects.md

 - Is the result from running the macro the same as when you did it manually?
 If not, why not?
 - Think about what each line of code does.
 Try explaining it to someone or describe it using an annotation.
 If you are not unsure what each line does, please ask.

-## :recycle: Apply the Macro to Another Image
+## ♻️ Apply the Macro to Another Image

 Open `live_nuclei.tif`.
 This is a 2D widefield fluorescence image of live nuclei.
 Try running your macro on this image.